BALAKRISHNA-EPPILI/Schmitt_Trigger/README.md

 </p>

 ### Waveform:
-For simulation and netlist Go to "Simulation" on the top left corner and then click on "Netlist and Run", the Respective Waveform has now been generated of Analog Multiplier also at the same time netlist was generated automatically.
-To see the netlist click on "netlist" and then go to "Display", text viewer will open in which the generated netlist has been displayed.
-Also, for the Log file go to simulation and then click on "Log File", the log file is displayed.
+Now, for simulating the circuit go to the simulation on the top bar click on it then there are several options come there one option is "Netlist and Run" and the other is "Run" only but since we need our netlist also so, click on "Netlist and Run" then it loads and on transient analysis, it is showing the status of simulation like
+Simulation:Ready-----then , Running -----then Completed
+Your waveform of the circuit automatically opens and your waveform is displayed finally in front of you.
+Also,  at the same time netlist is also generated so, go back to the Test Suite window and go back to the simulation button and click on "Netlist" there, click on "Display" now the netlist of your circuit  has been displayed.

+  Also, the same procedure is followed for displaying of log file just go to simulation and click on log display then your log file has been displayed in front of you.

 </p>
 <p align="center">
   <img src="https://user-images.githubusercontent.com/88899069/155857677-558befde-d38a-4aaa-bb4b-a3d980290cfc.png"></br>